mfjacobsen/Fantasy-Football/2022SimulatedSchedules/docs/2022_Schedule_Simulations.md

 #### Unlikely Top 3

-In this ranking, burgertownthicnred, shakylegs, and pacc beat the odds to take the tops spots.
+In this ranking, burgertownthicnred, shakylegs, and pacc all beat the odds to take the tops spots.

 <table border="1" class="dataframe">
   <thead>